zhumingpassional/RLSolver/README.md

 2) __Syn__

 We use the whole synthetic data with 3 distributions: barabasi albert (BA), erdos renyi (ER), and powerlaw (PL).
-For graphs with n nodes, there are 10 datasets, and we run once for each dataset, and finally calcualte the average and standard deviation for the objective values.
+For graphs with n nodes, there are 10 datasets, and we run once for each dataset, and finally calcualte the average objective values.

 Results on the BA distribution.
 |Nodes | Greedy | SDP  | SA       | GA     | Gurobi (1 h) | PI-GNN | iSCO   | MCPG   | Ours|